Whether a first time gardener or a seasoned veteran – there is nothing that compares to harvest time!

 Be sure when you are picking to watch where you step.
 Walking right near the root zone of plants can compress the soil and roots and make it hard for water, air and nutrients to work their way into the plant.

-In addition, watch out for those sprawling vines of cucumbers, watermelons, etc – stepping on them can limit future growth and production, and knock of the blooms set to give you more produce.
+In addition, watch out for those sprawling vines of cucumbers, watermelons, etc. Stepping on the vines can limit future growth and production, and knock off blooms as well.

 4. Remove damaged fruit and foliage.